iimachines/MotionJpegLatencyTest/README.md

 Indeed, running this with Microsoft EDGE on my Windows 10 PC, hardly any latency is noticed.
 Firefox has a bit of latency

-However, when using Google Chrome, strange stuff happens.
-In the timeline one can observe that the server starts receives the render requests way to late, always delayed by a single frame.
+However, when using Google Chrome <sub><sup>(I tested 71.0.3578.98 and 73.0.3672.0)</sup></sub>, strange stuff happens, and latency varies greatly.
+In the timeline one can observe that the server receives the render requests **way to late**, while these are just very small websocket messages.
+It is as if Chrome is queuing the messages.
+Note that when not transmitting the image from the server, no delay is noticed in the timeline, as if Chrome's websocket is not full-duplex.

 This might be related to this [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=692257&q=websocket%20delay&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified)